TemLos/Note/Course/Digital Integrated Circuit.md

 V_T=V_{T0}+\gamma\cdot(\sqrt{\varphi_S+V_{SB}}-\sqrt{\varphi_S})
 $$
 - Short Channel Effect
-	In CMOS component process, when channel length reduce to 10~20 nm or even less, with channel length reducing, Vth reduces, carrier surface scaterring, velocity saturation,  ioniztion and hot electrons effect become more distinct.
+	In CMOS component process, when channel length reduce to 10~20 nm or even less, with channel length reducing, Vth reduces, carrier surface scaterring, velocity saturation,  ioniztion and hot electrons effect become more obvious.
 - Narrow Witdth Effect
 	In CMOS process, with the narrowing of channel width, Vth increases.
-	It may be caused by $Q_{chw}$, which is out of channel but still be abtracted by electric field of gate.
+	It may be caused by $Q_{chw}$(not $Q_{ch}$), which is out of channel but still be abtracted by electric field of gate.
+Due to such electrons, we need higher electron density to maintain ON state, and when width reduce to a certain point, it can't be ignored.
 	![[image_120.png]]
 - Drain-Induced Barrier Lowering(DIBL)
 		High drain voltage causes current to increase.
 $$
-V_t’=V_t’-\eta V_{ds}
+V_t=V_t’-\eta V_{ds}
 $$
 **How to induce DIBL?**
 ![](image_73.jpeg)